New Jersey's Privacy Law Explained: What Businesses Need to Know

 No timeline has been set for New Jersey to complete the rulemaking session.

-Consumer rights provided by SB 332
+Consumer rights provided by New Jersey's privacy law

 New Jersey’s new privacy law gives consumers a variety of rights and protections when it comes to how their personal data is collected and used, including: